 How can you prevent your baby from waking up as soon as you put them down and rid them of needing a prop?
 Birth and postpartum doula Liza Maltz says that because babies have a startle reflex, swaddling helps a lot.
 "It cocoons baby while giving hips and arms freedom to move inside the swaddle.
 When the baby is in the swaddle, the startle reflex is subdued," she tells Romper

-According to Dr. Wyatt Fisher, a licensed psychologist in Denver, you should develop a nightly routine of bath, books, dimming lights, and putting the baby down the same time every day (for a nap) or night (for bedtime).
-He tells romper that putting them in the crib when they’re getting sleepy, instead of when they’re already asleep, will help with them not waking up from being put down, and the baby can practice self-soothing to fall asleep.
+You should also develop a nightly routine of bath, books, dimming lights, and putting the baby down the same time every day (for a nap) or night (for bedtime), recommends Dr. Wyatt Fisher, a licensed psychologist.
+He tells Romper that putting them in the crib when they’re getting sleepy, instead of when they’re already asleep, will help with them not waking up from being put down, and the baby can practice self-soothing to fall asleep.
 Stevens agrees, saying that it helps to allow children to fall asleep in the same place you want them to wake up.
 "If they sleep in a crib or bassinet regularly, they should fall asleep in it," she says.

-Dr. Eleonora Kleyman, a pediatrician with Kaiser Permanente suggested in an email interview, "One tip to prevent the baby from waking up when you put them down is to wait 20 minutes after they fall asleep to place them into a crib, because it takes about 20 minutes to fall into a deep sleep."
-"Another tip is to make sure infants are not awake too long, because they get overtired and then have trouble settling down enough to fall asleep," she says.
+"One tip to prevent the baby from waking up when you put them down is to wait 20 minutes after they fall asleep to place them into a crib, because it takes about 20 minutes to fall into a deep sleep," suggests Dr. Eleonora Kleyman, a pediatrician with Kaiser Permanente.
+"Another tip is to make sure infants are not awake too long, because they get overtired and then have trouble settling down enough to fall asleep."

 Bizor named some boundaries to help your baby gain healthy sleep habits as well, and also suggests a bedtime routine that’s about 20 to 30 minutes long, because it creates predictability for the baby and sets the expectation that sleep time is coming up.